hbctraining/Peak_analysis_workshop/lessons/06_diffbind_analysis.md

 ## Learning Objectives

 * Carryout data exploratory analysis and visualization for sample concordance.
-* Learn to use DiffBind for differential binding analysis and evaluate the results.
+* Learn to use DiffBind for differential binding analysis
-* Annotate and visualize the differentially bound sites
+* Evaluate the results and export the output.
-* Explore the biological content using functional enrichment analysis.

 ## Overview

 In this tutorial we will perform PCA and correlational heatmaps to study the sample relation.
-We will learn how to use DiffBind package to carryout differential binding analysis.
-Use Chipseeker to annotate the differentially bound sites.
-We will employ various ploting methods to evaluate the results.
-We will also carryout functional enrichment analysis to understand the biological meaning of the result.
+We will learn how to use DiffBind pipeline to carryout differential binding analysis, evaluate the results and output the results to file.